Andrew-Kang-G/raw-html-attribute-updater/README.md

 *   string : attrName, attrValue, elementName, htmlStr (necessary)
 *            isIdWay (not necessaray, default : false) */

-new RawHtmlAttributeUpdater().storeAttrField(attrName, attrValue, elementName, htmlStr)  // returns htmlStr that has been updated with elementName, attrName, attrValue.

-// if it does not work above, use the following usage.

 RawHtmlAttributeUpdater.storeAttrField(attrName, attrValue, elementName, htmlStr)  // returns htmlStr that has been updated with elementName, attrName, attrValue.